RajaRakoto/react-boilerplate/README.md

 - 🎨 Prettier to enforce consistent code style
 - ⚙️ EditorConfig for consistent coding style
 - 📦 NPM scripts for common operations
-- 📝 Simple example of Tsx code and unit test
+- 📝 Simple example of Tsx code
 - 🐗 Run tasks with Grunt (example for backup)
 - 🖥️ Ungit for version control (git) with a GUI
 - ⚡ Use Vite for lightning fast HMR (hot reload)
 - ⚡ Optimized build by Vite
-- 🧪 E2E Test with Playwright
+- 🧪 E2E test with Playwright
 - 🐳 Containerization for easy deployment and scaling with Docker
 - 🩷 Sass extends CSS with features like variables, nested rules, mixins, imports, inheritance, built-in functions, and more ...